wso2/docs-is/en/docs/learn/configuring-sms-otp.md

         </tr>
         <tr>
             <td>SMSOTPEnableByUserClaim</td>
-            <td>Disabl the 'SMS OTP disabling by user' functionality.
+            <td>Disable the 'SMS OTP disabling by user' functionality.
 The value can be either <code>true</code> or
             <code>false</code>.
 If the value is set to <code>true</code>, the user can enable and disable the
             SMS OTP according to what the admin selects in <code>SMSOTPMandatory</code> parameter value.</td>
         </tr>